After extradition of El Chapo, US prosecutors seek a rival

 The indictment filed against Sillas-Rocha in March 2011 said that in addition to drug trafficking, Sillas-Rocha was involved in the supervision of crews that “participated in murder, attempted murder, kidnapping, human trafficking, public corruption of government officials, money laundering and other illegal conduct” meant to make money for the cartel.

 The document accuses Sillas-Rocha of attempting to arrange the killings of two California residents.
-He allegedly offered a San Diego street gang $25,000 to kill a couple in California, paying $4,000 in advance.
+He allegedly offered a San Diego street gang $25,000 to kill them, paying $4,000 in advance.
 When the gang couldn’t find his targets, Sillas-Rocca upped his offer to $50,000 if the killings could be done quickly.
 He later ordered another man to kill an entire family inside their home, investigators said.

 Mexican authorities say Sillas-Rocha participated in the 2010 kidnapping of three women in the family of Ismael “El Mayo” Zambada, who was at the top of the Sinaloa cartel at the time alongside Guzman.
 Sillas-Rocha allegedly was retaliating for the disappearance of his sister that year.